g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 excerpt: "In this tutorial, I'll build a microservice from scratch with Micronaut."
 ---

-Micronaut is a relatively new open source Java framework.
+Micronaut is a new open source Java framework.
 It differentiates from other frameworks by reducing the amount of reflection it uses.
-This has several benefits, such as a lower memory footprint, lower startup times and a better integration with ahead of time compilers like [GraalVM](https://www.graalvm.org/).
+This has several benefits, such as a lower memory footprint, and a lower startup time.
+Additionally, it allows for a better integration with ahead of time compilers like [GraalVM](https://www.graalvm.org/).

 While these advantages are not always important, there are a few use cases where they become very relevant, such as microservices and serverless functions.
 No worries though if you're developing a different type of application, [Micronaut](https://micronaut.io/) has you covered as well!